LironHaim15/anomalies_detection_web_app/README.md

 * `views` folder contains the main html `index.html`,`results.html` where the results are injected, and dedicated html files for errors.
 Also, another css folder with 2 css files (`dark.css` for dark theme and `light.css` for light theme).
   To change between the two themes you must do it manually on each html file in the views' folder.
-* `models` folder contains `csv_parser.js` which responsible for parsing the csv data, learn the data and detect the anomalies using the models of the algorithms in the folder `detector`.
+* `models` folder contains `csv_parser.js` which is responsible for parsing the csv data, learn the data and detect the anomalies using the models of the algorithms in the folder `detector`.
 * `controllers` contains the `server.js` file which responsible to connect between the view and the models.

-The two web app features uses the same code.
+The two web app features use the same code.
 The core of the application, where the learning and detection are performed, is in function that handles the case of '/' POST request, which is responded by a JSON containing the results.
 The HTML page with the `Submit!` button performs a POST request to '/detect', and the function that handles this case utilises the existing code by creating a fetch request to '/'.